yehiel9523/shabbatPackage/README.md

 This is an npm package to close web on jews Shabbat and holidays

+# importent there is some breaking changes in this new version

 ## Description

-By useing that package you can feel good about your website that it's not going to work on Shabbat and Yom Tov from the 'Hadlakat Nerot' time until the 'Havdala' time , the default times are the Jerualem time , but you can change it see in the options
+By useing that package you can feel good about your website that it's not going to work on Shabbat and Yom Tov from the 'Hadlakat Nerot' time until the 'Havdala' time , the default times are the Jerusalem time , but you can change it see in the options

+You can use the default option by useing express middleware app.use() and put inside the useShabbatCheck , and that use the our html Shabbat page. or you can use the isShabbat function that return boolean value if it's shabbat now , and use the app.use by yourself and give your custom html Shabbat page , or you can use it without express and do your own functionality.

 ## Installation